JinyuanSun/PymolFold/README.md

 Inspired by [ColabFold](https://github.com/sokrypton/ColabFold) by [Sergey O](https://github.com/sokrypton).
 Thanks to ESMFold by Meta and the [API](https://esmatlas.com/about#api).

+Tested under macOS Monterey Version 12.5.1, Python 3.7.12.
+Open a issue if ran into any error.

 1. Load extension into pymol.
 In the pymol command prompt:

 ```